 What will happen if I don’t comply with the university’s policies and guidelines on copyright compliance?

-The U of S policies and guidelines align with the Canadian Copyright Act and outline the institution’s requirements of faculty, staff and students to comply with all legal requirements.
+USask policies and guidelines align with the Canadian Copyright Act and outline the institution’s requirements of faculty, staff and students to comply with all legal requirements.

-The U of S is committed to compliance in all copyright matters.
+USask is committed to compliance in all copyright matters.
 It is the responsibility of each individual to comply with copyright laws and respect copyright ownership and licencing.
 The use of copyright materials without proper consent may be actionable under both the Copyright Act and the Criminal Code.
 In addition to any actions that might be taken by any copyright owner or its licencing agent, the university will take any breaches of this copyright policy very seriously.
 In the case of employees, disciplinary procedures may be applied.
 In the case of students, disciplinary action for academic and/or non-academic misconduct may be applied.

 - To create a balance between copyright owners’ rights and user rights, there are exceptions included in the Canadian Copyright Act that allow for copyright-protected materials to be used for certain purposes such as research, private study, criticism, review, news reporting and education.
-One key exception for use of materials in education is the Fair Dealing exception.
+One key exception for use of materials in education is the fair dealing exception.